Key takeaways

 Back pain

 Some rare but serious side effects can occur while taking Cialis.
-If you notice any of these side effects, stop using the medication and contact your healthcare provider:
+If you notice any of these side effects, seek emergency medical attention:

 Vision changes or loss: Sudden vision changes or loss might indicate a condition called non-arteritic anterior ischemic optic neuropathy (NAION).